-Performance Measure Global supply chain GMP quality/sustainability audits completed G 17 14 14 28 68 Total number of Tier 1 direct suppliers G 77 210 174 172 ~ Percentage of Tier 1 direct suppliers who have signed the Blackmores' Supplier Code of Conduct G - - - 82 94 Number of ethical and sustainable site audits undertaken (SMETA format) G - 3 2 4 4 ~ Tier 1 suppliers attending Blackmores' Sustainable Supply Chain webinar G - 39 72 56 ~ Tier 1 suppliers attending Blackmores' Sustainable Supply Chain webinar (%) G - - - 41 33 ~ Tier 1 supplier Human Rights risk assessments completed (%) G - - - 100 98 Workforce assigned and completed the Blackmores' ethical and sustainable supply chain training modules G - - - 345 256 % of SMETA derived CAPAs closed within agreed timeframe G - - - - 76 ~
+Performance Measure Assurance Global supply chain GMP quality/sustainability audits completed G 17 14 14 28 68 Total number of Tier 1 direct suppliers G - 77 210 174 172 ✓ Percentage of Tier 1 direct suppliers who have signed the Blackmores' Supplier Code of Conduct G - - - 82 94 Number of ethical and sustainable site audits undertaken (SMETA format) G - 3 2 4 4 ✓ Tier 1 suppliers attending Blackmores' Sustainable Supply Chain webinar G - - 39 72 56 ✓ Tier 1 suppliers attending Blackmores' Sustainable Supply Chain webinar (%) G - - - 41 33 ✓ Tier 1 supplier Human Rights risk assessments completed (%) G - - - 100 98 Workforce assigned and completed the Blackmores' ethical and sustainable supply chain training modules G - - - 345 256 % of SMETA derived CAPAs closed within agreed timeframe G - - - - 76 ~

 25 - Good manufacturing practice audits cover a range of quality and sustainability criteria undertaken by Blackmores' staff at the suppliers' principal facilities.
 In FY20 and FY21, due to the COVID-19 pandemic, several remote audits and questionnaires were necessary.

 26 - Tier 1 direct suppliers are suppliers of goods and services specifically related to our products (e.g. ingredient suppliers, contracted manufacturers or packaging suppliers) that Blackmores pays and where the supply items are used or seen by the end consumer.
-These suppliers do not include 'indirect' whose goods and services relate to the running of the business (e.g. cleaning and waste contractors, energy supply etc) 27 - SEDEX Members Ethical Trade Audit is considered a best practice ethical audit methodology and is undertaken by third party trained and qualified
+These suppliers do not include 'indirect' whose goods and services relate to the running of the business (e.g. cleaning and waste contractors, energy supply etc)

-27 - SLDEX Members Enrol have Address considered a best practice enrich address address by an order by drift party damed and professionals.
+27 - SEDEX Members Ethical Trade Audit is considered a best practice ethical audit methodology and is undertaken by third party trained and qualified professionals.

 28 - % of Tier 1 Direct Suppliers who have a current risk assessment completed in Blackmores' Supplier Relationship Management system 29 - In FY22, a targeted approach for the eLearning modules was directed towards new employees.

 30 - CAPA describes 'Corrective and Preventative Action'.
 Includes only CAPAs arising from SMETAs conducted from 1 July 2021 onwards.